-Understanding is enhanced by talks and assemblies from professionals such as police officers, nurses and paramedics.
+Understanding will be enhanced by talks and assemblies from professionals such as police officers, nurses and paramedics.
 We also regularly invite the NSPCC to school to encourage children to speak out if they have any worries.
-Year 2 and Year 4 children have the opportunity to visit Safety Works in order to reinforce their learning in a practical way.
+Year 4 children have the opportunity to visit Safety Works in order to reinforce their learning in a practical way.